-The Dogwood Borer is typically 0.3 inches to 0.4 inches (8mm to 12mm) in size.
-We have associated the following descriptors / identifiers to this insect: bee; wasp; hornet; mimic; clear wings; see-through; flying; moth; black; yellow.
+The Dogwood Borer is typically 0.3 inches to 0.4 inches (8mm to 12mm) in size and has the following descriptors / identifiers: bee; wasp; hornet; mimic; clear wings; see-through; flying; moth; black; yellow.

 It has a typical diet of the following: apple; birch; dogwood; cherry; pine; pecan; chestnut; elm; oak.

 The map below showcases (in blue) the states and territories of North America where the Dogwood Borer may be found (but is not limited to).
 This sort of data can be useful in seeing concentrations of a particular species over the continent as well as revealing possible migratory patterns over a species' given lifespan.
 Some species are naturally confined by environment, weather, mating habits, food resources and the like while others see widespread expansion across most, or all, of North America.